 There are many benefits attached to VA loans.
 Most of these benefits occur in the form of things you don’t have to do, which makes the loan process faster, simpler, and more affordable.
 The best of these benefits are listed below.

 Once you obtain a certificate of eligibility from the VA, talk to a VA loan specialist to finish your application.
+Note that other qualifications, like having a 620 minimum credit score, will also come into play.
+Speaking with a specialist will help you uncover any additional requirements.

 In Ohio, VA loans often come with lower mortgage rates than conventional loans.
 But don’t let any lender fool you.
 Make sure you’re getting one of the lowest mortgage rates available to you before you sign the dotted line.
 All lenders offer slightly different rates and terms.
 Do some research and find the lender who can offer the rates that will provide you the best financial returns.